AzBuilder/terraform-provider-terrakube/docs/resources/module.md

 ### Optional

+- `folder` (String) Folder to look into for module files.
+Need to preprend a / and append a / to work properly.
 - `ssh_id` (String) Ssh connection ID for private modules
+- `tag_prefix` (String) Prefix tag mono-repository modules. module/ will pick up any tag starting with 'module/*'
 - `vcs_id` (String) VCS connection ID for private modules

 ### Read-Only